rahulmllvrp/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * Budget should only contain up to 7 digits with up to 2 decimal places.
+* **Budget constraint:** If editing a contact's budget would cause the total cost of assignees to exceed the budget of any party the contact is assigned to, an error will be returned and the edit will not proceed.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person's tags by typing `t/` without specifying any tags after it.